When Motor Vehicles Break Down On Tennessee Roads

 - Contact Authorities.
 If possible, stranded drivers should call emergency services or roadside assistance.
 They should note any mile markers or landmarks to provide emergency services or roadside assistance with an idea of the motorist’s location.

-Consult With An Experienced Accident Attorney
+Consult With An Experienced Accident Lawyer

-If you experience any type of injury or property damage due to the negligence of another driver while your vehicle is broken down on a Tennessee road, you likely need the assistance of a strong and experienced attorney like the legal counsel at Calhoun Law PLC to help create as strong a case as possible.
+If you experience any type of injury or property damage due to the negligence of another driver while your vehicle is broken down on a Tennessee road, you likely need the assistance of a strong and experienced lawyer like the legal counsel at Calhoun Law PLC to help create as strong a case as possible.
 Do not hesitate to contact our firm today.